astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 At this time, after describing the network design and different layers, it is the time to present how to implement this architecture using TensorFlow.
 With TensorFlow everything should be defined on something called GRAPH.
-The graphs has the duty to tell the TensorFlow backend to what to do and how to do the desired operations.
+The graphs have the duty to tell the TensorFlow backend to what to do and how to do the desired operations.
 TensorFlow uses Session to run the operations.

 The graph operations are executed in session environment which contains state of variables.
 For running each created session a specific graph is needed because each session can only be operated on a single graph.
 So multiple graphs cannot be used in a single session.
-If the users does not explicitly use a session by its name, the default session will be used by TensorFlow.
+If the users do not explicitly use a session by its name, the default session will be used by TensorFlow.

 A graph contains tensors and the operations defined on that graph.
 So the graph can be used on multiple sessions.
-Again like the sessions, if a graph is not explicitly defined by the user, the TensorFlow itself set a default graph.
+Again like the sessions, if a graph is not explicitly defined by the user, the TensorFlow itself sets a default graph.
 Although there is no harm working with the default graph, but explicitly defining the graph is recommended.
 The general graph of out experimental setup is as below: